top of page

 The Inertial Measurement Machine (IMM) is a completely new idea that measures the distribution of mass within an object by simply... spinning it around!

-blindfolded.
+How does it work?
+Imagine you're holding a broom out in front of you while you're blindfolded.
 Intuitively, you can tell that the object is a broom because it responds differently to rotation in different directions.
 It takes more force to spin the broom end-to-end than it does to spin the broom around the circumference of the handle.
 IMMs are much more sophisticated, but the basic premise is the same.

+IMMs could revolutionize high-precision manufacturing by providing a quick-and-easy way to map the internal mass distribution of any target object.
 The preferred use case is the detection of voids and inclusions within precision castings.
 However, IMMs can be used in any field where it is useful to measure the internal mass distribution of a rigid solid object, including but not limited to: Metallurgy, Precision Manufacturing, Reverse Engineering, Geology, and Paleontology.

 bottom of page